Severe Combined Immunodeficiency (SCID) in Children

 Researchers have had some success using gene therapy to treat SCID.
 But gene therapy is still in the experimental stages.

-Key points about SCID
+Key points about SCID in children

 - SCID is a disease that passed on from parents to children (inherited).